 In keeping with our concerns about pricing power in this deflationary environment, we have used the market recovery to trim cyclicals like KBR and Allegheny Technologies which are finding conditions extremely difficult.
-We exited Corning which plans to borrow for a significant share buyback, which is out of character for this good, technology-driven company.
-We also sold out of Korea Electric Power Corporation which met our profit turn-around expectations.
+We reduced our position in Corning which plans to borrow for a significant share buyback, which is out of character for this good, technology-driven company.
+We also sold out of Korea Electric Power Corporation which met our profit turnaround expectations.
 A takeover bid for Youku Tudou also gave us an excellent outcome.

 Lower prices persuaded us to add to Sanofi and Qiagen (drug companies), Rakuten and Tencent (e-commerce), Intesa Sanpaolo, Mediobanca, Lloyds and PICC (financials), ENI (oil) and JSR (manufacturing).
-New positions were established in Inpex, Gilead Sciences and a gold miner ETF.
+New positions were established in Inpex, Gilead Sciences, China Resources Gas and a gold miner ETF.